Ringling Bros. Center for Elephant Conservation is Working Toward a

 Dr. Schiffman and colleagues studied the response of elephant blood to DNA-damaging agents and discovered that elephant cells undergo cell death more rapidly compared to human cells.
 Dr. Schiffman believes this may be why elephants develop less cancer than humans.
 The study’s full findings have been published in the Journal of American Medical Association.

-Through this research, Dr. Schiffman is exploring the relationship of the extra P53 genes that elephants have that fight cancer to determine how they can be used to help children who have a higher chance of developing cancer.
+Through this More Elephants, Less Cancer research, Dr. Schiffman is exploring the relationship of the extra P53 genes that elephants have that fight cancer to determine how they can be used to help children who have a higher chance of developing cancer.
 Dr. Schiffman is discovering information from studying blood samples from our elephants, which are taken routinely for regular health checkups, which may forever change the treatment of childhood cancer.

 The Feld Family, owners of Feld Entertainment, Inc., the parent company of Ringling Bros. and Barnum & Bailey® and the Ringling Bros.
 Center for Elephant Conservation, is forming the Ringling Bros.
 Children’s Fund™ as an element of their ongoing philanthropy through the Feld Family Foundation to support children’s charities.
 As part of the partnership with Primary Children’s Hospital, the Department of Pediatrics and Dr. Schiffman, the Ringling Bros.
 Children’s Fund and Ringling Bros. and Barnum & Bailey will be donating more than $1 million to support cancer research and to care for children.

 “Twenty years ago, we founded the Ringling Bros.
 Center for Elephant Conservation to preserve the endangered Asian elephant for future generations.
 Little did we know then that they may hold the key to cancer treatment,” said Kenneth Feld, Chairman and CEO of Feld Entertainment®.
-“The research Drs.
+“The More Elephants, Less Cancer research Drs.
 Schiffman, Schmitt and Kiso are doing at the Center for Elephant for Conservation could be revolutionary in finding better treatments for pediatric cancer.
 We’re tremendously excited to be a part of it.”

 “With this partnership between Ringling Bros. and Primary Children’s Hospital, we are now exploring how to apply these discoveries to children and families most at risk to develop cancer,” said Dr. Schiffman.
 “We want to use these lessons from nature to prevent, develop early recognition tools and treat cancer in humans,” said Dr. Joshua Schiffman.